oat-sa/taohub-articles/forge/Documentation for core components/front-styling.md

 #### Main and bootstrap

-The folder `tao/views/scss/` contains the main theme (`tao-main-style.scss`) as well as a bootstrap (`inc/bootstrap.scss`) that provides variables, functions and mixins you can reuse into your own SASS files.
+The folder `tao/views/scss/` contains the main theme (`tao-main-style.scss`) and a bootstrap (`inc/bootstrap.scss`) that provides variables, functions and mixins you can reuse into your own SASS files.

 #### Extension’s custom styles